 ARTICLE IV OFFICERS

 Section 1.
-The officers of this Club shall be a President, a Secretary, a Treasurer, and such Vice Presidents or other officers as may be deemed necessary by the Board of Directors, all of whom will serve without compensation.
-Appointment of officers to the above positions shall occur at the annual meeting by vote of the Board of Directors.
+The officers of this Club shall be a President, a Secretary, a Treasurer, and such Vice Presidents or other Officers as may be deemed necessary by the Board of Directors.
+Appointment of Officers to the above positions shall occur at the annual meeting by vote of the Board of Directors.

 Section 2.
 The President shall preside at the meetings of the Club members and of the Board of Directors.
 The President shall be the Administrative Officer of the Club.
 The President shall appoint, subject to confirmation by the Board of Directors, all standing committees, designating the chairman thereof and all special committees as may be directed.
 The President shall be, ex-officio, a member of all committees.